 The UNL Cornhusker Band wanted to increase the pool of talent auditioning and they needed to attract, book, and coordinate hundreds of students for precise audition time slots.
 The impact made to their band program was significant.

 The University of Northern Iowa School of Music was under pressure to fill audition slots for both music majors and ensemble members.
 Their biggest struggle was getting attention and trust from high schoolers who no longer responded well to the static email format.

 Commonly Asked Questions

-Somewhat, but not exactly.
-We can certainly loop in Admissions after you take a look and decide if it's a good fit for your department.
-But really, this all has to start with you, the music faculty.
+Somewhat, but not exactly...
+We'd love to loop in Admissions after you take a look and decide if it's a good fit for your music department.
+We're very focused on the countless nuances of music departments and typically like to start with you, the music faculty.

 Please request these documents via the form below.
-We’ll follow up within 1 business day.
+We will follow up within 1 business day.
 The approval is typically pretty straightforward from there.

-One of our Bandwindow magicians would love to give you a short walkthrough of how Musicwindow can work for your music school/department, band program, or performing / visual arts organization.
+One of our Musicwindow magicians would love to give you a brief walkthrough of how Musicwindow can work for your band program or music department...